Diary of a Country Prosecutor

 About the Book

 Who shot Kamar al-Dawla Alwan?
-Was it a crime of passion?
-What was the role of the beautiful peasant girl Rim?
-Is the mysterious Sheikh Asfur as crazy as he seems?
+What does the beautiful peasant girl Rim have to do with it?
+And is mysterious Sheikh Asfur as mad as he seems?

 About the Author